kyma-project/community/concepts/observability-configurable-logging/07-multiple-logpipeline-investigation.md

 - When both outputs are having an outage, the tail plugin is stopped after filling the filesystem buffer, even though the buffer was not completely full (104M/150M).

 ## Summary
-We performed various tests and found that with filesystem buffering (through rewrite_tag filter) is necessary to prevent loss of logs when fluent-bit pod is restarted.
-Additionally when one of output is having an outage, then the logs are still streamed to the other output.
-However loss of logs cannot be prevented completely, if the buffer is filled up then fluentbit keeps only the latest logs.
+We performed various tests and found that with filesystem, buffering (through rewrite_tag filter) is necessary to prevent loss of logs when fluent-bit pod is restarted.
+Additionally, when one of the outputs is having an outage, the logs are still streamed to the other output.
+However, loss of logs cannot be prevented completely: If the buffer is filled up, Fluent Bit keeps only the latest logs.

-Additionally following case wes tried
+Additionally, we tried the following scenarios:
-1. With 2 input and 2 outputs and having `storage.max_chunks_pause on`.
-This option as mentioned in [documentation](https://docs.fluentbit.io/manual/administration/buffering-and-storage#input-section-configuration) did not apply to input filters.
-The fluentbit did not recongnize this option and the pod would not start.
-However applying to the service section did not have any affect.
+1. With two inputs and two outputs and having `storage.max_chunks_pause on`.
+This option, as mentioned in [documentation](https://docs.fluentbit.io/manual/administration/buffering-and-storage#input-section-configuration), did not apply to input filters.
+The Fluent Bit did not recognize this option and the Pod did not start.
+However, applying the setup to the service section did not have any affect.